 Course Requirements Checklist

-Discussion boards are collaborative learning experiences and forums for critique.
-The student is required to create a thread in response to the provided prompt for each forum.
-Each initial thread must be at least 400 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
+Discussions are collaborative learning experiences and forums for critique.
+The student is required to create a Thread in response to the provided prompt for each Discussion.
+Each Thread must be at least 400 words and demonstrate course-related knowledge.
+In addition to the Thread, the student is required to reply to at least 2 other classmates’ threads.
 Each reply must be at least 200 words.
-(MLO: B, D)

 Typography reaches across almost every area of visual communication.
 Throughout the course, the student will focus on a specific topic within the category that aligns with your unique background, educational and career goals, and interests.
-The student must receive approval on the topic and project(s) they plan to develop for the course by submitting a Course Project Proposal form.
+The student must receive approval on the topic and project(s) they plan to develop for the course by submitting a Course Project Proposal Form.
 This document acts as a contract; it is the agreed-upon direction for the student’s course research and visual project(s).
-(MLO: C, E)

 The student will develop visual project(s) for the course that connect to the chosen research category and topic and display an understanding of typography consistent with graduate-level work.

-The Course Project includes two visual progress phases and a final phase submission.
+The Course Project includes three visual progress phases: Preliminary Phase, Intermediary Phase, and a Final Phase submission.
 The student will have two weeks to complete each phase for a total of six weeks spent developing the project(s).
-(MLO: B, C, E, F)

 The student will write a 10-12-page research-based paper in current MLA format that focuses on their approved research topic within the realm of typography.
 The paper must cite at least 7 scholarly sources.
-The paper will be designed and formatted using Adobe InDesign.
-(MLO: A, B, E)
+The paper will be designed and formatted as if it were an article in a journal or magazine using Adobe InDesign.

 Quizzes will cover the Reading & Study material for the assigned week.
-Each quiz will be open-book/open-notes, contain 10 multiple-choice, multiple answer, and true/false questions, and have a 20-minute time limit.
-(MLO: A)
+Each quiz will be open-book/open-notes, contain 10 multiple-choice, and true/false questions, and has a 20-minute time limit.

-The exam will cover the Reading & Study material for weeks 1-4.
+The exam will cover the Learn material for weeks 1-4.
 It will be open-book/open-notes, contain 35 multiple-choice, multiple answer, and true/false questions, and have a 1-hour time limit.
-(MLO: A)